-Editor’s Note: This Cape Town 2010 Advance Paper has been written by Chris Wright as an overview of the topic to be discussed at the Morning Plenary session on “Calling the Church of Christ Back to Humility, Integrity and Simplicty.”
-Responses to this paper through the Lausanne Global Conversation will be fed back to the author and others to help shape their final presentations at the Congress.
+Editor’s Note: This Cape Town 2010 Advance Paper was written by Chris Wright as an overview of the topic to be discussed at the related session on “Calling the Church of Christ Back to Humility, Integrity and Simplicty” at the Cape Town 2010 Congress.
+Responses to this paper through the Lausanne Global Conversation were fed back to the author and others to help shape their final presentations at the Congress.

 The Lausanne Covenant is wonderfully balanced in the way it binds together two dimensions of Christian confession.
 On the one hand there is the confession of faith – that is, affirming the great truths of our biblical faith.
 On the other hand there is the confession of failure – that is, accepting that in so many ways we Christians do not live up to the calling of God.
 We do not behave as disciples of the Lord Jesus Christ.
 So there is both proclamation and penitence: rejoicing over what we believe and repentance over how we have failed to live it out.

 This is a balance that reflects some great occasions of covenant renewal in the Bible.
 For example: Deuteronomy 29-31, Joshua 23-24, 2 Kings 22-23, Nehemiah 8-10.
 These all included recognition of failure and sin.
 They all called people back to repentance and re-commitment.

 It is tragic that many of the things that the Lausanne Covenant called us to turn away from, back in 1974, are still the very things that afflict and infect the church 36 years on.
 However, this should not depress us or paralyse us.
 Rather, it challenges us to come back yet again to our gracious God in renewed repentance and recommitment in our own generation.